GeoffreyHW/MyPlaceMovies/MPMInstallationReadMe.txt

 Step 1.)
 Download and install Node JS (8.9.1) from https://nodejs.org/en/
+*Ensure that the NPM package manager is selected when installing*

 Step 2.)
 Restart your computer.
 (Seriously, it won't run until you restart.)